nestorSag/mlops-lite/README.md

 ]
 ```

 The GPU line is optional, and you can remove it if your model does not use GPUs.
-If this file is not found, default values are used.
-You can set your own defaults with Terraform's `default_resource_requirements` variable.
+If this file is not found, default values will be used.
+You must set your own defaults in Terraform variable `default_resource_requirements`.

+### Permissions for training containers

+You can specify custom IAM policies for your trining containers in `policies/training-jobs-policy.json`.
+If the file is not found, a default policy is used, which allows containers to

+* Read and write to any S3 bucket

+* Read Parameter Store values with preffix `${var.project}/${var.region}/${var.env_name}`.

+* Read Secrets Store values with preffix `${var.project}/${var.region}/${var.env_name}`.

+### Passing environment variables to training containers

+`MLFLOW_TRACKING_URI` is the only environment variable passed to the batch job container when launched.
+If your container needs additional values, these will have to be fetched from the AWS Parameter Store or Secrets Store internally.

 ### Tearing down training job infrastructure